Skip to Content

 Where To Buy Ghost Peppers

-Not looking to grow ghost peppers yourself, but still want some?
+Not looking to grow ghost peppers yourself, but still want some fresh peppers?
 You’ve still got options.
 Here are some places where you can buy ghost peppers (both online and in person).

 Thanks to the huge boom in popularity of spicy food, the ghost pepper is famous.
-That means you may start seeing fresh bhut jolokia peppers for sale in stores.
+That means you may start seeing fresh bhut jolokia peppers for sale in specialty grocery stores.

-We have personally seen them for sale (when in season) at Whole Foods Market.
+We have personally seen them for sale (during the summer months) at Whole Foods Market.
 You can also buy fresh ghost peppers online from individual growers.

 Ghost Pepper Uses